Book Shopping with Kelly Wearstler + 2 of My Favorite Vintage Design Books

 In last Thursday’s Home section of the New York Times, the “Shopping With” column featured Kelly Wearstler shopping at Potterton books in Los Angeles.
 Potterton is a unique bookstore that specializes in both new and out-of-print design books.
 (Potterton also has outposts in London and New York).
 In the article Wearstler discusses how she gets much of her inspiration from old design books and that she collects them just as she would art.
-You can read the full story here
+You can read the full story here.

 Lately I’ve been wanting to learn more about interior design theory so I’ve been sourcing old design books for myself as learning tools.
 One book I recently purchased was Mark Hampton on Decorating.
-In this book, the late and esteemed decorator Mark Hampton (who David Hicks’ partner before starting his own firm) coves various aspects of design such as color, the use of accessories like draperies and rugs, room layouts and much more.
+In this book, the late and esteemed decorator Mark Hampton (who David Hicks’ partner before starting his own firm) covers various aspects of design such as color, the use of accessories like draperies and rugs, room layouts and much more.
 He also shares how readers can incorporate his design principles into their own homes.

 Above is the book cover which is lovely by itself but it’s all of Hampton’s hand drawn illustrations inside the book that are the real treat.